mediaexplorer74/CodeHub/README.md

 ## About this fork
 My fork is aimed at supporting Windows 10 Mobile devices from version 15063.
-Please not that I also used another fork: https://github.com/RetroHunGamer/CodeHub
+Please note that I also used another fork: https://github.com/RetroHunGamer/CodeHub

 ## Features
 * Trending repositories